agrosner/DBFlow/usage2/Databases.md

 ### Custom FlowSQLiteOpenHelper

 For variety of reasons, you may want to provide your own `FlowSQLiteOpenHelper` to manage database interactions.
-To do so, you must extend `FlowSQLiteOpenHelper` and have the constructor match `super`.
+To do so, you must implement `OpenHelper`, but for convenience you should extend `FlowSQLiteOpenHelper` (for Android databases), or `SQLCipherOpenHelper` for SQLCipher.

 ```java